KaTeX/KaTeX/CONTRIBUTING.md

 changes in as many browsers as possible.
 In particular, if you make CSS changes, try to test in IE 9, using [modern.ie](http://modern.ie) VMs.

+## Building

+KaTeX is built using webpack with configuration `webpack.config.js`.
+Run `npm run build` to build the project.

 ## Style guide

 Code